 Brookville home prices are not only among the most expensive in New York, but Brookville real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Brookville telecommute to their jobs.
-Overall, about 17.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.10% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small village, there is also a high proportion of single, often educated, people living in Brookville.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Brookville.

-In Brookville, a lot of people use the train to get to work every day though Brookville is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Brookville has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Brookville is an extremely ethnically-diverse village.
 The people who call Brookville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookville residents report their race to be White, followed by Asian.
 Brookville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.56% of the village’s residents.
-Important ancestries of people in Brookville include Italian, Irish, German, Russian, and Polish.
+People of Hispanic or Latino origin account for 11.24% of the village’s residents.
+Important ancestries of people in Brookville include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Brookville is English.
 Other important languages spoken here include Spanish and Chinese.